38eeD/install-script/README.md

 Change directory by typing `cd inst-script/`

-Run `./script.sh` to execute the script.
+Run `sudo ./script.sh` to execute the script (sudo is used due to its requirement of root).